smattia/Lemke_etal_2021_eLife/README.md

-This repository contains the MATLAB scripts associated with the paper [Coupling between motor cortex and striatum increases during sleep over long-term skill learning]
+This repository contains the MATLAB scripts associated with the paper "Coupling between motor cortex and striatum increases during sleep over long-term skill learning"

 ## To generate figures